 I promptly emailed Jilly to ask (read: beg) if I could use this as my book-inspired recipe, and she very kindly and generously agreed.

-Bars of Italian Sprinkle Cookies
+Italian Sprinkle Cookies are NOT biscotti

-Dislcaimer: I know these cookies look a lot like biscotti.
+Disclaimer: These Italian Sprinkle Cookies look a lot like biscotti.
 But, they’re not biscotti.
 I repeat: they are not biscotti.

 Which is awesome, because I hate biscotti.
 Too hard, too dry, too easy to crack a tooth on.